As an Amazon Associate we earn from qualifying purchases.

 Cotton fiber is highly absorbent because it has polymer molecules that create pure cellulose, which gives cotton its hydrophilic nature to attract water molecules.
 This is why cotton is a popular material for underwear because it can eliminate heat buildup from the vagina to prevent odor and yeast infections.

 Despite its benefits, cotton can also make panties have thick, bulky seams.
-Thus, it’s best not to use cotton underwear on days you want to wear tight-fitting bodycon dresses.
+Wear panties from a thinner material.

 Consider the Underwear Style